GraniteDevices/ArgonServoDriveFirmware/README.md

 b) GNU Make

 Source code of firmware and makefirmware utily is easily compiled by `make` command.
 For that, the GNU make must be installed in system.

-For Windows system, an easy way to obtain make is to install msys-make package from MinGW Installation Manager.
-MinGW site: http://www.mingw.org/ Download the installation manager at: http://sourceforge.net/projects/mingw/files/Installer/
+For Windows system, an easy way to obtain make is to install "msys-base" and "msys-make" packages from MinGW Installation Manager.
+MinGW site: http://www.mingw.org/ Download the installation manager at: http://sourceforge.net/projects/mingw/files/Installer/ .
+You may also add MSys binaries to system environment variable called PATH to have make command to work from command prompt without typing full executable path every time.
+If the default folder was used, make.exe is located at: C:\MinGW\msys\1.0\bin.

 Tips
 ----